 Snowball Ornament Sensory Craft for Preschoolers

 This snowball ornament is an easy Christmas decoration for preschoolers to make.
-The cotton ball snowball craft is a fun sensory and fine motor activity.
+The cotton balls provide a fun sensory and fine motor activity.
 Kids will love hanging this soft fluffy ornament on the Christmas tree.

 This post contains affiliate links.
 Privacy and Disclosure

 This simple snowball activity is simply fun!
-Toddlers and preschoolers will love how these snowballs feel - sort and squishy - and how pretty they look on the Christmas tree.
+Toddlers and preschoolers will love how these snowballs feel - soft and squishy - and how pretty they look on the Christmas tree.